• Skip to primary navigation

 5. On the next screen, select Desktop or any other location, where you want to save the screenshot.

-6. Take Screenshots in Windows 10/11 During Game Play
+6. Take Screenshots During Game Play

-If Game Mode is enabled on your computer, you can also take screenshots while playing Games on the computer using Xbox app.
+If Game Mode is enabled on your computer, you can take screenshots while playing Games on the computer using Xbox app.

-Enable Game Bar Option in Windows
+Enable Allow Controller to open Game Bar Option in Windows

-2. While playing a Game, you can take a screenshot by pressing Windows + G keys to bring up the Game Bar and take screenshots during Game Play by clicking on the Camera icon or by using Windows + Alt + Prnt Scr keys.
+3. While playing a Game, you can take a screenshot by pressing Windows + G keys to bring up the Game Bar and take screenshots during Game Play by clicking on the Camera icon or by using Windows + Alt + Prnt Scr keys.

-Note: The keyboard shortcut will only work if you have previously checked the “Yes, this is a game” option (See image below).
+Note: The keyboard shortcut will only work if you have previously checked the “Yes, this is a game” option

-Do you Want to Open Game Bar Pop-up in Windows 10
+Do you Want to Open Game Bar Pop-up in Windows

-3. Once you take a screenshot, you will see “Screenshot Saved” notification, letting you know that the screenshot has been saved on your computer.
+4. Once you take a screenshot, you will see “Screenshot Saved” notification, letting you know that the screenshot has been saved on your computer.

-Screenshot Saved Notification Pop-up in Windows 10
+Screenshot Saved Notification Pop-up in Windows

-4. You can see the saved screenshot by navigating to This PC > Videos > Captures folder on your computer.
+5. You can see the saved screenshot by navigating to This PC > Videos > Captures folder on your computer.

-Game Mode Screenshot saved in Videos Folder in Windows 10
+Game Mode Screenshot saved in Videos Folder in Windows

 Related

-• How to Take Screenshot on Mac
+• How to Enable TPM on Windows Computer

 Primary Sidebar

-• How to Backup Registry in Windows 11/10
+• How to Disable Camera In Windows 11/10

-About | Privacy Policy | Disclosure | Terms | Contact
+About | Privacy Policy | Terms | Contact